ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 He taught us what Angular components are and how we can display data inside these components with the different types of data-binding.
 We also saw how we can let these components communicate with each other and pass data from child components to its parent component and vice versa.
-We also saw how Angular directives are used to loop over objects to show multiple elements or how we can use the *ngIf directive to hide/show elements and many more of these directives.
+On top of that we saw how Angular directives are used to loop over objects to show multiple elements or how we can use the *ngIf directive to hide/show elements and many more of these directives.
 But that's not all, he also learned us about modules, services and how dependency injection works within Angular.
 And much more of course!